abhinendrayadav/ProVA/data/responses.md

 ## Contract_Employee_Policy/contract_emp
 * Contract_Employee_Policy/contract_emp
   - Contract employees should follow the organization policies and procedures mentioned in the Employee Handbook.
 Joining and exit process should be same as full time employees.Compensation will be paid as per the terms mentioned in contract agreement.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## Equal_Opportunity_Employment/promotion_policy
 * Equal_Opportunity_Employment/promotion_policy
   - This policy shall be applicable to all regular employees on the rolls of the company including those who are out on deputation to some other organization, on the payroll of Prolifics Corporation Ltd, India.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## Equal_Opportunity_Employment/promotion_parameters
 * Equal_Opportunity_Employment/promotion_parameters